PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. versionadded:: 1.9.0

   .. versionchanged:: 2.1.0
+    The ``backend`` option has been added.
-    The ``level_prefix`` option has no longer any effect because it was confusing.
+    The ``levelPrefix`` option has no longer any effect because it was confusing.
 The log level is now always logged as ``level`` and the syslog priority, if any, as ``priority`` in all backends except the default one where it is named ``prio``

-  Set whether log messages should be in a structured-logging-like format.
+  Set whether log messages should be in structured-logging format.
 This is turned off by default.
+See :doc:`../advanced/structured-logging-dictionary` for more details.

   The resulting format looks like this (when timestamps are enabled via ``--log-timestamps`` and ``timeFormat="ISO8601"``)::

     ts="2023-11-06T12:04:58+0100" level="Info" msg="Added downstream server 127.0.0.1:53"